 3.5 Funding of Risk Management

 The funding of risk management will be from existing budgets.
 However, a Risk Management Fund has accumulated from contributions from our insurers.
-This is monitored by the Head of Risk Management and Audit Services and controlled by the Assistant Executive Director (Finance) and the Senior Management Team.
+This is monitored and controlled by the Head of Risk Management and Audit Services.